 I do not judge myself or others.
 I accept and practice the belief that we are all different and unique.
 I approach others with the attitude that there are more dimensions to a given situation than simply “right” or “wrong.”
 I expect and embrace these differences of perception as opportunities to learn.

 I operate from a fundamental basis of honesty.
 This value permeates everything I do or say.
 I am honest with others and expect others to be honest with me.
-I proactively promote an environment which invites open discussion, differing points of view, and have faith in the abilities and judgment of others, even when I sometimes do not agree.
+I proactively promote an environment that invites open discussion, differing points of view and have faith in the abilities and judgment of others, even when I sometimes do not agree.
 I maintain confidentiality when others confide in me.

 How Can Leaders Develop Quality Relationships?